|

 arthritis; radiculoneuritis and other neuropathies; and thrombocytopenic

-charge was to focus on questions of causation and not broader topics,
+its charge was to focus on questions of causation and not broader

 This

-then reviews the methods used by the committee to evaluate the evidence,
+study, then reviews the methods used by the committee to evaluate

-summarizes the committee's conclusions for these adverse events, and
+the evidence, summarizes the committee's conclusions for these

 Submitted on November 5, 1991